LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

   <figcaption>A diagram of the process of a library service's annual statistics</figcaption>
 </figure>

-In this context, I believe the request is fair.
+I believe the request is fair.
 Public libraries compile public data - let's have those individual spreadsheets.
-It won't be aggregated, it won't be validated, and it won't have added-value analysis (e.g. population stats).
+It won't be aggregated, or validated, and it won't have added-value analysis (e.g. population stats).
 But it's public data.

 The deadline was 13th October for those FoI requests to be fulfilled.
-Over half have been completed; many are still waiting for a response, or going through appeal processes.
+Over half have been completed; many are waiting for a response, or going through appeal processes.

 I've learnt a lot about FoI, and the difficulties of library statistics.

+### No returns and late homework

+Some services would normally complete data, but didn't for 2020/2021.
+Fair enough, they had other things going on.
+So far over 15 have indicated this.

+Not doing it is fine, but it raises the issue that the data collection is an arduous exercise.
+Some bits should be taken out, such as the list of libraries, which can be maintained separately, as well as loans data which could be automated from systems.

+Another 10 or so have said they plan to do it but haven't yet.
+As the deadline was July, I'm not sure they will!
+It could be that we see a drop of almost up to a quarter of services this year.

 ### Commercial prejudice